Which Color Model Can Make Your Design Stand Out? RGB or CMYK?

-A color model is a mathematical and systematic framework that describes the features of the color and also portrays how they can be presented in print media and digital form.
+A color model is a system that defines how colors are created and displayed, either on a screen or in print.
 Usually, it outlines the set of colors primarily used and the method of combining them to create a scale of colors.

 - Websites